-The History of Blue Ridge
+The History of The Ridge

 The year was 1851.
 Millard Fillmore was President of the United States and Harriet Beecher Stowe was busy writing Uncle Tom’s Cabin.
 It was a hot and wet year in Jackson County; cholera was taking its toll.
 In this year in a roughhewn log schoolhouse by the side of the Old Santa Fe Trail some five miles south of Independence (about Old Highway 40 & Blue Ridge Boulevard) a small group of farmers established a new Methodist congregation.
 Thus was born Blue Ridge Church.

 The history of The Ridge spans seven wars…Civil War, Spanish American War, World Wars I & II, the Korean and Vietnamese Wars and the Gulf War.
 Read more about the history of The Ridge including a time line from to 1851 to 2001, lots of local history, with photos and a chronological list of all serving pastors and their years of service.